aaronbieber/octopress-blog/_drafts/impostor-syndrome-and-why-i-skim-resumes.markdown

 title: "Impostor Syndrome and Why I Skim Resumes"
 ---

-I've been making a living writing software on the Internet for about 15 years now.
-In the past five or six years I've also had the privilege of interviewing perhaps a hundred candidates for various software engineering roles (maybe more;
-I don't really count).
+I've been making a living writing software for the Internet since 1999.
+I've also had the privilege of interviewing perhaps a hundred candidates for various software engineering roles (maybe more; I don't really count).

 First of all, a piece of advice: interview people.
 Don't do it alone the first couple of times---hopefully your employer won't even let you, if you never have